uchicago-cs/cmsc23300/website/working_in_pairs.rst

 to doing, having an early and frank discussion about it gives the two of you an opportunity to regroup and figure out how to stay on track.

-It is also important that the two of you understand that this is a *perfectly normal* aspect of software development: sometimes you estimate that something will take you one hour and it turns out to be a ten hour task (or maybe it *was* a one hour task, but you got sidetracked by something else).
-This happens to even the most seasoned software developers, and communicating frequently and in a positive, constructive, and non-judgemental manner allows developers to make adjustments to their plans.
+Take into account that correctly estimating the time and effort required for a task is challenging even for seasoned software developers, and it happens more frequently than you'd imagine in many software projects.
+If it happens to you, don't think of it as having done something wrong: you're simply getting the hang of figuring out how long it takes to do something, particularly in a collaborative setting.
 This is another reason why frequent check-ins are important: they can help you catch these issues sooner rather than later.
+It is better to identify this issue (and reassess the way forward with your project partner) once you realize it's going to take you longer than expected, instead of plowing through and then revealing to your partner that you didn't get to other tasks because you spent so much extra time on another task.